 How much can you make per survey with Valued Opinions?
 Around £1 – £5 per survey

 Payout threshold: £10

-Prolific Academic run behavioural and market research surveys and studies for companies, but also for universities and research studies.
+Prolific run behavioural and market research surveys and studies for companies, but also for universities and research studies.

 You get a wide range of topics, which makes the surveys quite interesting.
 Some may be multiple choice, but others can ask you to take part in more psychometric type online surveys, and others are part of wider focus groups with others.